iamnotaninvestor/blog/_posts/2015-11-12-the-great-unravelling.markdown

 The guru (supposedly) waited for a secondary push.
 So, I waited.
 The bid thinned up.
 And I waited.
 Profits were all but wiped out.
 And I waited.
 I broke all of my rules.
 Then I broke them again.
 I waited some more.
 A week later, down $2200, I swallowed my pride and got out of the trade.

 I don't know if the guru was being honest, or if he used his following to move the ticker and take his profits at the expense of his audience.
 Maybe it was a pump and dump, maybe intentions were more pure - I really don't care.
-I had numerous opportunities to take a profit, numerous opportunities to size down and reduce my risk, numerous opporunities to minimize my loss.
+I had numerous opportunities to take a profit, numerous opportunities to size down and reduce my risk, numerous opportunities to minimize my loss.
 But I didn't take those opportunities.
 The market is never wrong.
 Other traders are my competitors.
 The loss was entirely my fault.

 A chart, and a humorous aside
 ---